Egoscio-zz/webapps/README.md

 })
 ```

-These snippets of code form the foundation of your application, yet they don't just yet.
+These snippets of code form the foundation of your application, yet they don't do much just yet.
 That's for step 2!

 ## Step 2: Let's make something!